 - If your symptoms are unusually severe, for example, you’re having difficulty breathing, consult your health care provider right away.

-(People 65 or older, people with chronic medical conditions, pregnant women and children under two)
+If you are at an increased risk from complications, which includes people 65 or older, people with chronic medical conditions, pregnant women, and children younger than 2 years old:

 - Consult your health care provider when your flu symptoms begin.